 A non-AP STA addressed by an MU-RTS TXS Trigger frame shall not transmit non-TB PPDUs occupying subchannels that are not used for responding the CTS frame to the MU-RTS TXS Trigger frame during the time allocated by an associated AP.

 A non-AP STA addressed by an MU-RTS TXS Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of a non-TB PPDU to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the CTS frame that it has responded to the MU-RTS TXS Trigger frame.

-If a non-AP STA addressed by an MU-RTS TXS Trigger frame has exchanged RTS/CTS frame carried in a non-HT PPDU or a non-HT duplicate PPDU with an intended recipient of a non-TB PPDU, the non-AP STA shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of the non-TB PPDU to be the same or narrower than the RXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of the last received CTS frame from the intended recipient of the non-TB PPDU during the time allocated by an associated AP.

-NOTE 1—When a non-AP STA transmits the first RTS frame to an intended recipient of a non-TB PPDU during the allocated time, it transmits the frame with the same or narrower BW than the BW of the CTS frame that it has responded to the MU-RTS TXS Trigger frame.

-NOTE 2—When a non-AP STA transmits an UL PPDU after a frame exchange with the other STA, it transmits the UL PPDU with the same or narrower BW than the BW of the CTS frame that it has responded to the MU-RTS TXS Trigger frame.

 If a 20 MHz subchannel is indicated as a punctured subchannel in the most recently exchanged Disabled Subchannel Bitmap field in the EHT Operation element, the corresponding bit in the TXVECTOR parameter INACTIVE_SUBCHANNELS shall be set to 1 and the punctured 20 MHz subchannel shall not be used by the non-TB PPDU(s) that is transmitted during the time allocated by an associated AP.